RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-12-PowerShell-Is-Too-Hard.md

 We're going to learn how to read a file.
 Exciting, right?
 We'll do this using the following languages:

 * **PowerShell**, a task-oriented scripting and shell language.
 Work in a Microsoft ecosystem?
 [PowerShell is probably the best way to get things done](https://www.penflip.com/powershellorg/why-powershell/blob/master/chapter1.txt)
-* **Python**, a high-level general purpose programming language.
+* **Python**, a high-level general purpose programming language
-* **C#**, a feature-full general purpose programming language.
+* **C#**, a feature-full general purpose programming language
-* **C**, a low-level language that terrifies me.
+* **C**, a low-level language that terrifies me

 This is roughly in order of how much hand holding a language will do for you, which many IT professionals don't realize.
 Let's start from the ground up.
 Keep in mind there are many ways to skin a cat in each of these languages.

 ### Read a file in C

 So!
-First, we need to get set up with a compiler (Visual Studio is your best bet).
+First, we need to get a compiler (Visual Studio is your best bet).
 Then, we search around for a simple solution.
 Protip: don't write in C if you can help it.
 You need to do everything on your own, which invariably means whatever you write will be insecure.

 Here's a "simple" program to read C:\file.txt: